 President and CEO

-For the past twenty years, Mr. Sauvé has been involved in health and social services committees, associations and executive boards.
-He holds a BSc from the Université du Québec à Montreal and is a Master's degree candidate at McGill University for an International Masters in Health Leadership.
+For the past twenty years, Mr. Sauvé has been involved in several health and social service committees, associations and executive boards.
+He holds a BSc from the Université du Québec à Montreal and is a graduate of McGill University’s International Masters in Health Leadership.